Qiskit/qiskit.org/.github/ISSUE_TEMPLATE/page_request.md

 ---
-name: 🔗 Page request
+name: "🔗 Page request"
-about: For when you want to request an additional page inside qiskit.org
+about: "Ask for an additional page inside qiskit.org"
 title: 'New page "[PAGE NAME]" requested by "[DUE DATE]"'
-labels: type: page request
+labels: 'type: page request'
 assignees: ''
 ---

 <!-- Any text between these marks is a comment for you.
 Do not ignore it, please. ;) -->

 **Person of contact**: